professorcode1/College-Time-Table-Scheduler/README.md

 `mongorestore --drop -d collegeScheduler -c users /path/to/user.bson`.
 Now use the username: raghkum2000@gmail.com and password:12345 to play with the thapar even semester 2020-2021 dataset.

 The application currently lacks a front-end and also the `/generateSchedule` page does not re-route the user once the schedule is generate as it claims.
 However it does update the database.
+So once the website says "rerouting you shortly" goto the `http://localhost:3000/viewMySchedule` manually.

 * * *